-The easiest, quickest and cheapest way is to pay the tax arrears that have arisen immediately by transferring the amount of tax arrears into the bank account of the Estonian Tax and Customs Board (see ”Requisites for payment of taxes“).
+The easiest, quickest and cheapest way is to pay the tax arrears that have arisen immediately by transferring the amount of tax arrears into the bank account of the Estonian Tax and Customs Board.

-In a case where a claim for VAT refund has arisen, the Estonian Tax and Customs Board has the right to check the claim before satisfying it.
-As a rule, we refund VAT within 60 days, but we may extend the term of payment, if necessary.
-If you have a claim for refund and tax arrears at the same time, we will collect the whole amount of the arrears, regardless of the amount being checked in relation to the claim for refund.
+In a case where you have a claim for income tax refund, the Estonian Tax and Customs Board has the right to check the claim before satisfying it.
+If you have a claim for refund of a natural person’s income tax and tax arrears at the same time, we will collect the whole amount of the arrears, regardless of the amount being checked in relation to the claim for refund.